modehnal/GNOMETerminalAutomation/article/presentation_article.md

   - ### After Scenario.

-    The behave's `'after_scenario'` function works the same as name implies.
+    The behave's `after_scenario` function works the same as name implies.
 This will get executed after every test.
 As with previous example, all user needs to do is call the single method and the job is done.

       ```python
       def after_scenario(context, scenario) -> None: